-Strong Bankruptcy associate with two to four years' experience.
+Strong Bankruptcy associate with 2 to 3 years' experience.
 Corporate restructuring and Chapter 11 experience required in addition to outstanding academic performance and excellent writing skills.
-Delaware or New York bar admission preferred.
+DE or NY bar admission preferred.

-Interested candidates should submit a cover letter, resume, law school transcript, and a recent writing sample to Terry V. Derr at the contact information listed below.
+Interested candidates should submit a cover letter addressed to Crystal Deazle at the contact information listed below, resume, transcript and a recent writing sample to Jessica Tomb (firstname.lastname@example.org).
 If you prefer to apply online, click on LawCruit to go to our online application.

 The following guidelines have been established to ensure a consistent and efficient working relationship between Morris, Nichols, Arsht & Tunnell LLP and the legal search firms who contact our Attorney Recruiting Department.
-It is Firm policy that all resumes and other contacts regarding attorneys are to be directed to Terry Derr, Director of Attorney Recruiting.
+It is Firm policy that all resumes and other contacts regarding attorneys are to be directed to our Attorney Recruiting Department.
 There are no exceptions to this procedure and a placement fee will not be paid for any resume sent to the Firm in any other manner.
 We will not consider any resume where the attorney is not identified by name.

 In addition to the candidate resume—with the search firm’s corporate stamp or corporate identifier on it—search firms should submit a summary sheet stating the position for which the candidate is applying and any pertinent details regarding the candidate and the jurisdiction(s) in which the candidate is admitted to the bar, as well as a copy of the candidate’s law school transcript and recent writing sample.
 Search firms should submit only candidates who:

 Morris, Nichols, Arsht & Tunnell LLP is an equal opportunity employer.
 M/F/VV/D